public.homepage.logo

 Autumn's spiritual holidays

-Late autumn is the time when harvests are coming to an end, the weather cools and the days grow shorter.
 In Estonia, as in many northern countries, this time of year is associated with the visiting of departed souls and rituals for good luck.
 Halloween is one holiday during this period, but Estonia has its own local variations known as Mardipäev and Kadripäev.

 Origins of Estonia's autumn holidays

-The end of September until Christmas is a time in many countries when it is said that departed souls may visit the living.
-This period coincides with the end of harvests and agricultural activity as well as the darkest part of the year and the beginning of winter.
-It was believed that one had to please visiting souls to ensure protection for their crops, sheep, and cattle by not speaking or working on certain days, and most importantly, offering food to the departed souls.
+In many countries, the end of September until Christmas is a time when it is said that departed souls may visit the living.
+This period coincides with the end of harvests and agricultural activity, the darkest part of the year, and the beginning of winter.

 The rural roots of Mardipäev and Kadripäev